omphalos/require-shim/README.markdown

 **require** opens the catalog, looks for a module name and returns the module you asked for.

 Modules are lazily constructed.

-That's it!
+That's it.

 Using Common JS modules (like Node.js) in the browser
 =====================================================